 Visual artist, lives and works in Brussels, Belgium.

-Naturally colored threads pile up rhythmically, in constant movement, line by line – gestures between past and future.
-The hues radiate and unfold through the compositions that are anchored in the canvas surface.
+Naturally colored threads pile up rhythmically, in constant movement, line by line, with gestures between the past and the future.
+The hues are anchored in the canvas surface, they radiate and unfold through the composition.
 These interwoven colors, rather than superimposed layers of paint, form the essence of her practice.
 Chromatic, fuzzy or flickering impressions may appear, creating tangible and pictorial images.
-These configurations of woven band fabrics – arranged time-fragments, form a visual and abstract image.
+These configurations of woven band fabrics, arranged time-fragments, form an abstract image.
 Mounted on frames, the fabrics make it possible to see the colors in vibration, transforming into painting-like works – des tableaux.

 Bio

-Among others, she has been artist-in-residence at WIELS Contemporary Art Centre (2023), iMAL Art Center for Digital Cultures & Technology (2022), Boghossian Foundation – Villa Empain (2022), CAB Foundation (2021) in Brussels, as well as at the Frans Masereel Centrum (2024) in Kasterlee, Belgium.
-Most recently she was artist-in-residence at The Josef and Anni Albers Foundation – Thread (2025) in Sinthian, Tambacounda, Senegal.
+Most recently she was artist-in-residence at Thread – The Josef and Anni Albers Foundation (2025) in Sinthian, Tambacounda, Senegal.
+Previous residencies include Wiels Contemporary Art Centre (2023), iMAL Art Center for Digital Cultures & Technology (2022), Boghossian Foundation – Villa Empain (2022), CAB Foundation (2021) in Brussels, as well as at the Frans Masereel Centrum (2024) in Kasterlee, Belgium.
 In 2019, she participated in the Académie des savoir-faire by the Fondation d’entreprise Hermès in Paris, France.

-After studying visual arts in Brussels, Lucerne, and Hamburg, she completed her studies in the textile department of ENSAV La Cambre in Brussels in 2013.
-Since 2018 she has been teaching at KASK School of Arts in Ghent.
+She studied visual arts in Brussels, Lucerne, and Hamburg, and completed her studies in the textile department at ENSAV La Cambre in Brussels in 2013.
+Since 2018, she has been teaching at KASK School of Arts in Gent.

 Upcoming